Do people commute from Philly to NYC? Yes, people certainly do that.

 How to Commute from Philadelphia to New York?

-TRAVEL TIME: ~1 hour from Trenton + travel time
+TRAVEL TIME: ~1 hour 20 min from 30th Street Station + travel time

-This is significantly more affordable than Amtrak, but perhaps less luxurious.
-It’s simple to do.
-You can drive to New Jersey – take NJ Transit train from either Trenton, Hamilton, or Princeton stop.
+New Jersey Transit (NJT) is significantly more affordable than Amtrak, but perhaps less luxurious.
+You can drive to any of the following stations for an easy train ride: Trenton, Hamilton, or Princeton stop.